 on south beach in chatham, for example, you may see seals swimming almost onshore, inside of the dropoff point, to avoid great white sharks. so think twice before drinking a few beers and showing your friends how tough you are by swimming out beyond the breakers.

 3. avoid swimming alone in shark-infested cape cod waters

-There’s nothing scarier than being far offshore on a surfboard by yourself, and having a big seal loudly splash its head up 5 feet behind you. you never know what’s coming behind you for a closer look.
+There’s nothing scarier than being far offshore on a surfboard by yourself, and having a big seal loudly splash its head up right behind you. you never know what’s coming behind you for a closer look.

 so don’t go it alone. having even one person next to your cuts your chances of getting eaten in half. now that’s smart math they don’t teach in school.

 4. don’t do anything that is known to trigger great white sharks to attack

 great white sharks locate food by sensing vibrations and smells in the water.

 flailing and splashing simulate injured prey to sharks, and can stimulate an attack response. avoid unnecessary splashing, kicking or struggling motions when swimming.

 dogs who swim poorly are sitting ducks. keep them onshore on beaches when the great whites come cruising by.